-- constituent quarks.
-Unphysical particles of approximately a third of the nucleon mass and ingredients of constituent quark models.
-They providing the $J^{PC}$ quantum numbers describing the hadron Constituent quarks can be view as valence quarks dressed by virtual pairs of partons. - Dimensional transmutation: The emergence of a mass or momentum scale in the quantum theory with a classical Lagrangian devoid of explicit mass or energy parameters [453]. - Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) evolution equations: The equations controlling the $x{Bj}$ behavior of structure functions, except at extreme $x{Bj}$ (low- and large- $x{Bj}$ ).
-Distribution amplitudes: Universal quantities describing the valence quark structure of hadrons and nuclei. - Effective coupling: The renormalized (running) coupling, in contrast with the constant bare coupling. - Effective charge: An effective coupling defined from a perturbatively calculable observable.
-It includes all perturbative and relevant nonperturbative effects [163].
-Efremov-Radyushkin-Brodsky-Lepage (ERBL) evolution equations: The equations controlling the evolution of the Distribution amplitudes in $ln(Q^2)$ . - Factorization scale: the scale at which nonperturbative effects become negligible. - Factorization theorem: The ability to separate at short distance the perturbative coupling of the probe to the nucleon, from the nonperturbative nucleon structure [26]. - Freezing: The loss of scale dependence of finite $\alpha_s$ in the infrared.
-See also conformal behavior. - Gauge link; link variable: In Lattice QCD, the segment(s) linking two lattice sites to which a unitary matrix is associated to implement Gauge invariance.
-While quark reside at the lattice sites, gauge links effectively represent the gluon field.
-Closed links are Wilson loops used to construct the LGT Lagrangian. - Ghosts; Ghosts referred to unphysical fields.
-For example in same certain gauges in QED and QCD such as the Feynman Gauge, there are four vector-boson fields: two transversely polarized bosons (photons and gluons, respectively), a longitudinally polarized one, and a scalar one with a negative metric.
-This later is referred to as a ghost photon/gluon and is unphysical since it does not represent an independent degrees of freedom: While vector-bosons have in principle 4 spin degrees of freedom, only three are independent due to the additional constraint from gauge invariance.
+- DVCS: deeply virtual Compton scattering. - Effective charge: an effective coupling defined from a perturbatively calculable observable.
+It includes all perturbative and relevant nonperturbative effects [175]. - Effective coupling: the renormalized (running) coupling, in contrast with the constant unphysical bare coupling. - EFL: Efremov-Leader-Teryaev.

+- Efremov-Radyushkin-Brodsky-Lepage (ERBL) evolution equations: the equations controlling the evolution of the Distribution amplitudes in $\ln(Q^2)$. - EIC: electron-ion collider. - EMC: european muon collaboration. - Factorization scale: the scale at which nonperturbative effects become negligible. - Factorization theorem: the ability to separate at short distance the perturbative coupling of the probe to the nucleon, from the nonperturbative nucleon structure [27]. - Freezing: the loss of scale dependence of finite α_s in the infrared.
+See also conformal behavior. - Gauge link or link variable: in Lattice QCD, the segment(s) linking two lattice sites to which a unitary matrix is associated to implement gauge invariance.
+While quarks reside at the lattice sites, gauge links effectively represent the gluon field.
+Closed links are Wilson loops used to construct the LGT Lagrangian. - GDH: Gerasimov-Drell-Hearn. - Ghosts: ghosts referred to unphysical fields.
+For example in certain gauges in QED and QCD, such as the Feynman gauge, there are four vector-boson fields: two transversely polarized bosons (photons and gluons, respectively), a longitudinally polarized one, and a scalar one with a negative metric.
+This later is referred

+to as a ghost photon/gluon and is unphysical since it does not represent an independent degree of freedom: While vector-bosons have in principle 4-spin degrees of freedom, only three are independent due to the additional constraint from gauge invariance.
 In Yang-Mills theories, Faddeev-Popov ghosts are fictitious particles of spin zero but that obey the Fermi-Dirac statistics (negative-metric particles).
-These characteristics are chosen so that the ghost propagator complements the non-transverse term in the gluon propagator to make it transverse and thus insure current conservation.
+These characteristics are chosen so that the ghost propagator complements the non-transverse term in the gluon propagator to make it transverse, and thus insure current conservation.
 In radiation or Coulomb gauge, the scalar and longitudinally polarized vector-bosons are replaced by the Coulomb interaction.
-Axial gauges where vector-bosons are always transverse, in particular the LC gauge $A^+$ , can alternatively be used to avoid introducing ghosts.
+Axial gauges where vector-bosons are always transverse, in particular the LC gauge A^+ , can alternatively be used to avoid introducing ghosts.